qjawns67/OverTheWire/Natas_Solutions/Natas0.md

 natas0

 ## Write-Up
 There is no information on webpage.
-Just open Devtools, and View index.html source code.
+Just open Devtools, and view HTML source code.
 There is a comment that hides password.

 ## Method of solve